Sideroads

 The price tag

-If you’re flying, renting a car, staying in hotels or rental accommodations, or simply eying some restaurants or stores to visit, you can use the Logistics page to store all the information you’ll need during the trip.
-When you add restaurants and stores to the Logistics page, you can then reference them by adding dining and shopping activities.
+If you’re flying, renting a car, staying in hotels or rental accommodations, or simply eyeing some restaurants or stores to visit, you can use the Logistics page to store all the information you’ll need during the trip.
+When you add restaurants and stores to the Logistics page, you can then reference them by adding dining and shopping activities in the Calendar page.
+If you’re driving an RV or car-camping along the way, simply create a new hotel at your intended parking location to indicate where you will be that evening and morning.
+If you have multiple boondocking candidates for a given day in your trip, you can add all of them to the list of hotels.
+The first hotel on the list will appear in automatic activities in the calendar, and you can change the order in the Logistics page.

-The Maps page gives you a whole trip visual overview, as well as day-by-day views of where you’ll be.
+The Maps page gives you a whole-trip visual overview, as well as a day-by-day view of where you’ll be.
 It can also be used for simple navigation.

-During your trips, the Weather page will tell you what kind of weather to expect at each location you’ll be visiting in your Calendar.
+During your trip, the Weather page will tell you what kind of weather to expect at each location you’ll be visiting on your Calendar.

 Activities